xavierdmello/proof-of-twitter-sp1/README.md

 - **Regex pre-indexing:** The Regex queries search the entire email for labels such as the twitter handle and email sender (x.com).
 The indices of these labels could be pre-computed and passed into the program, saving many compute cycles that were just spent on searching.

 ## Examples
+All examples are built-in the app to try out!
 <details open>
 <summary><strong>Base Case</strong></summary>